stradivari96/stradivari96.github.io/content/posts/patterns.md

     ```python
     class PetShop:

-        """A pet shop"""

         def __init__(self, animal_factory: Type[Pet]) -> None:
-            """pet_factory is our abstract factory.
-We can set it at will."""

             self.pet_factory = animal_factory

         def buy_pet(self, name: str) -> Pet:
-            """Creates and shows a pet using the abstract factory"""

             pet = self.pet_factory(name)
             print(f"Here is your lovely {pet}")
             return pet